 Providing much-needed in-home entertainment to people all over the world was a significant move for eSports, but it ultimately accelerated an already fast-growing business.
 According to Marketing Hub, worldwide awareness of eSports more than quadrupled between 2015 and 2019 and is on course to reach almost 2 billion people by the end of 2020.
 Greater consumer awareness leads to increased spending, investment, and sponsorship.
 Year after year, games like Fortnite, Call of Duty, and DOTA 2 smash records and are hard to miss on social media during their annual launch week.

 For gamers and tech aficionados, console updates are also important events on the calendar.
 Xbox and Playstation have dominated their respective yearly launch dates with large-scale and high-budget product upgrades, as well as creative marketing efforts tied to eSports events.
+The virtual environment also paved the way for indoor sports where golf simulators, ball flight simulators, and other VR gadgets reign.
 Equipment sponsorships in other product categories such as screens, seats, and headsets, to mention a few, will also be watched by gamers.
 When you combine this degree of exposure with the huge sums of money at risk, the sector will only continue to develop.

 Revenue growth YoY